 The fact that Miller imposed new factors that a sentencer must consider before imposing juvenile life without parole sentences necessitates a finding that Miller announced a substantive rule.
 The Supreme Court's refusal to hold Ring v.
 Arizona, 536 U.S. 584 (2002), retroactive in Schriro v.
 Summerlin, 542 U.S. at 358, illustrates this point.
 In Ring, the U.S. Supreme Court had held that the Sixth Amendment requires a jury, rather than a judge, to find the aggravating factors essential to imposition of the death penalty.
-In Schriro, the Court distinguished between procedural rules in which the Supreme Court determines who must make certain findings before a particular sentence could be imposed with substantive rules in which the U.S. Supreme Court itself establishes that certain factors are required before a particular sentence could be imposed;
+In Schriro, the Court distinguished between procedural rules in which the Supreme Court determines who must make certain findings before a particular sentence could be imposed with substantive rules in which the U.S. Supreme Court itself establishes that certain factors are required before a particular sentence could be imposed:

-[the U.S. Supreme] Court's holding that, because Arizona has made a certain fact essential to the death penalty, that fact must be found by a jury, is not the same as [the U.S.

-Supreme] Court's making a certain fact essential to the death penalty.
+[the U.S. Supreme] Court's holding that, because Arizona has made a certain fact essential to the death penalty, that fact must be found by a jury, is not the same as [the U.S. Supreme] Court's making a certain fact essential to the death penalty.
 The former was a procedural holding; the latter would be substantive.

 542 U.S. at 354 (emphasis in original).
-Because Miller requires the sentencer "to take into account how children are different, and how those differences counsel against irrevocably sentencing them to a lifetime in prison," Miller, 132 S. Ct. at 2469, the U.S. Supreme Court has made consideration of certain factors "essential" to imposing life without parole on juveniles.
-As directed by Schriro, Miller is a substantive rule.
+Because Miller requires the sentencer "to take into account how children are different, and how those differences counsel against irrevocably sentencing them to a lifetime in prison," Miller, 132 S. Ct. at 2469, the U.S. Supreme Court has made consideration of certain factors a prerequisite to imposing life without parole on juveniles, which, as directed by Schriro, renders Miller a substantive rule.

 Additionally, mandatory life without parole sentences are substantively distinct and much harsher than alternative sentencing schemes in which life without parole is, at most, a discretionary alternative.
 Most recently, in Alleyne v.
-United States, 133 S. Ct.
-2151, 2155 (2013), the U.S. Supreme Court stated that "[m]andatory minimum sentences increase the penalty for a crime."
+United States, 570 U.S. , 133 S. Ct.
+2151, 2155 (2013), the U.S. Supreme Court stated that "[m]andatory minimum sentences increase the penalty for the crime."
 The Court described a sentence with a mandatory minimum as "a new penalty," id. at 2160, finding it "impossible to dissociate the floor of a sentencing range from the penalty affixed to the crime."
 Id.
-The Court explained that "[e]levating the low-end of a sentencing range heightens the loss of liberty associated with the crime."
+The Court explained that "[e]levating the lowend of a sentencing range heightens the loss of liberty associated with the crime."

 Id. at 2161.
 Alleyne makes clear that a mandatory life without parole sentence is substantively different from a discretionary life without parole sentence; it is substantively harsher, more aggravated, and implicates a more heightened loss of liberty.

+Prior to Miller, Respondent faced only one sentencing option - life without parole.
+See 18 Ark.
+Code Ann. § 5-4-601.
+In the wake of Miller, Arkansas must both broaden the range of sentencing options available and must consider specific attributes associated with Respondent's juvenile status in choosing among those options.
 As clarified by Alleyne and Schriro, Miller did not simply require that certain factors uniquely relevant to youth be considered before a juvenile can receive life without parole, it in fact expanded the range of sentencing options available to juveniles by prohibiting mandatory life without parole and requiring that additional sentencing options be put in place - a fundamental change in sentencing for juveniles that goes well beyond a change in a procedural rule.